 - Please refer to the Office of the Provost's academic policies regarding undergraduate students and graduate students for more information on academic standing.

 Current Non-Matriculated Students

-Non-matriculated students at Drexel who wish to apply for matriculation status should consult with their academic advisor, who will submit a Change of Curriculum and Status (CCS) form.
+Non-matriculated students at Drexel who wish to apply for matriculation status should consult with the Dornsife Admissions office, who will advise students on submitting an application.

 All non-matriculated students who reach the university credit limit and desire a degree must request matriculation into the degree program.